puppetlabs/cisco_ios/docs/01-install-prerequisites/README.md

 1. Install the latest version of Bolt.
 See [Installing Bolt ](https://puppet.com/docs/bolt/latest/bolt_installing.html) for instuctions.
 To check that Bolt has been installed, run `bolt --version`, which shows you the Bolt version number.

 2. You need to be able to connect to the device from the host that you are running.
 You can check this by trying to SSH to the device from a terminal window.
 Type `ssh admin@1.1.1.1` in a terminal to see if you can access your device from your local machine.
-If the device is on a subnet not accessible to your local machine it is possible to run bolt on a jump-host by adding the [run-on](https://puppet.com/docs/bolt/latest/bolt_configuration_options.html#remote-transport-configuration-options)!
+If the device is on a subnet not accessible to your local machine it is possible to run Bolt on a jump-host by adding the [run-on](https://puppet.com/docs/bolt/latest/bolt_configuration_options.html#remote-transport-configuration-options) option.

 # Next steps